dinoosauro/taglibsharp-web/README.md

 - The star icon will show you the `Custom metadata edtor` dialog.
 Here you can add a custom metadata (if the container is supported), see all the metadata that have been added to the audio/video file and also download all the fetched information by TagLib Sharp in either a JSON or CSV (really experimental) file.
 - The attachment text icon will show you the `Upload lyrics` dialog.
 Here you can either upload the lyrics from a local LRC/TTML/text file, or you can fetch them from LRCLib.
 In this last case, you can also download a zip file with the synced lyrics.
+- The play icon will show you the `Play audio/video` dialog.

 Before the table, you can find a dropdown menu: here you can choose
 - If you want to edit only the single entry;